SuperLan11/sql_FitToWin/README.md

 The database was designed for a fictional retail company I created called FitToWin.
 FitToWin specializes in fitness equipment, snacks, and clothing for runners.
 The database includes the tables and relations in the following image.
 An unfilled circle indicates an optionality.
 A solid line indicates a strong relationship.
-A dashes line indicates a weak relationship.
+A dashed line indicates a weak relationship.

 ![alt text](https://github.com/SuperLan11/sql_FitToWin/blob/main/FitToWin_ERD.png?raw=true)